The Broadwell Family Story

 That wasn't my branch of the Broadwell family however.
 From Cincinnati, our branch moved east, to Athens County, Ohio.
 This area has remained very rural.
 There they married into the Bean family, which had recently arrived from the part of Virginia that would become West Virginia.
 The Bean family also came to this country in the first half of the 1600's, being some of the first (possibly very first) settlers in Maryland.
 In Athens County the family founded the town of Broadwell, on the land that was Henry Broadwell's farm.
 As I recall when I visited in the late 1990's, the town was about 3 houses and a church.
 I drove past it the first time and had to circle back to find it.
 Google maps doesn't even have street view for the main (and only) road thru town.
 There's a cemetery up a hill, Broadwells are buried there and at a couple other places in the county.
 This family in Athens County includes my grandmother's grandparents, Ann Eliza Broadwell and Elijah Homer Bean.

-The Bean-Broadwell family moved, perhaps coincidentally, to Sangamon County, Illinois.
-Not because of the Broadwell side with second cousins who lived just west of Springfield, but on the Bean side, as Elijah had a sister who lived in Chatham, just south of Springfield.
-From there they moved to Glen Ullin, North Dakota, but they left their oldest son Walter for a year to finish up school.
+Meanwhile, Ann Eliza and Elijah Bean moved, perhaps coincidentally, to Sangamon County, Illinois.
+Not because of the Broadwell side with second cousins who lived just west of Springfield, but on the Bean side, as Elijah's sister and father lived in Chatham, just south of Springfield.
+They rented a farm there, but in 1885 decided to follow Ann's sister Melcena to Glen Ullin in Dakota Territory, and homestead some land of their own there.
+So they moved, but left their oldest son Walter for a year to finish up school in Illinois.
 Education must have been important to them, as he was already 17 by that time.
 After arriving in Glen Ullin, during that winter they received two telegraphs at the same time.
 One informed them their son Walter was sick, the next saying that he had died.

 Their two remaining sons were Hadley and Theodore Clyde (T.C.), who married Lidstrom sisters, making their kids double cousins (cousins thru both sides of the family).
 Theodore, my great-grandfather, wrote down his memories of frontier life in North Dakota, including Indian scares, prairie fires and snow storms.